Eve-ning/Eve-ning.github.io/_posts/2025-12-21-poison-srs-end-game.md

 and Discipline[^discipline], thus we just left them for spectres.

 We also note that there's 1 less 50%-Reservation Aura we cast compared to BG's PSRS.
-Notably, we would've included Malevolence[^malevolence] in the build if we had more sockets.
+Notably, Malevolence[^malevolence] can be swapped with Grace if necessary.
+We find that this can be useful for 1-cycling some bosses.

+### Squeezing in another 50% Aura is difficult

-> If we took out the Abyssal Socket, we'd lack 1 socket to max out Amanamu's
-> Gaze[^amanamus].
-Malevolence does increase the DPS more than the lost DPS,
-> but we still do not have enough Mana Reservation to account for the massive
+If we took out the Abyssal Socket, we'd lack 1 socket to max out Amanamu's Gaze[^amanamus].
+Malevolence does increase the DPS more than the lost DPS, but we still do not have enough Mana Reservation to account for the massive 50%.

-> 50%.
->
-> To solve that, we need to slot in an Enlighten[^enlighten]... and respec some
-> passives to Mana Reservation, or perhaps roll Mana Reservation on a helmet.
+To solve that, we need to slot in an Enlighten[^enlighten]... and respec some passives to Mana Reservation, or perhaps roll Mana Reservation on a helmet.
-> These are all workarounds that in the end, will result in barely any net gain.
+These are all workarounds that in the end, will result in barely any net gain.

 ## Changes to Spectres